 However, even during the early months of the season, NBA games were gaining considerable momentum and fans were clamoring for moments to watch across all platforms.
-NBA viewership saw an increase of 34% across top broadcast networks including TNT, ESPN and ABC through MLK Day, over the comparable 27-game period from last season, according to Nielsen Media Research.
+League viewership saw an increase of 34% across top broadcast networks including TNT, ESPN and ABC through MLK Day, over the comparable 27-game period from last season, according to Nielsen Media Research.
 Viewership on NBA League Pass, the league’s live game subscription package, on MLK Day grew 46% compared to last year.

 This growth in viewership is being experienced across digital platforms as well.
-The NBA’s social media platforms have generated record engagement season-to-date, with a 201% increase in minutes watched compared to last year.
+The association’s social media platforms have generated record engagement season-to-date, with a 201% increase in minutes watched compared to last year.
 What does this surge, specifically in social video viewership, mean for brands and advertisers?

 “Growth in interest translates to growth in influencer engagement, which is a key way for marketers to reach young demographics.”

 The overall boost in viewership of NBA IP is most prominent with “cord-cutter” and “cord-never” Millennial and Gen-Z viewers, who increasingly prefer social video platforms for sports content.
 This not only points to the type of video formats that have become popular with younger fans but also to a preference by these target audience groups to watch sports content through the lens of their favorite creators rather than watch full games.
 According to The TradeDesk, this trend is here to stay.
 Cord-cutting is projected to ramp up in 2021 across all ages but most prominently with the 18-34 age market – the league’s largest viewer demographic.